Edward B. Almon: Career

 Almon entered the political arena in 1892 when he was elected to the Alabama Senate, and served from 1892 to 1894.
 He was a Presidential Elector for Alabama in 1896.
 Elected circuit court judge in 1898, he served until 1906.
 From 1910 to 1915 Almon served in the Alabama House of Representatives including one year (1911) as Speaker.
 His successor, Archibald Hill Carmichael also served as Speaker of the Alabama House both immediately before and after Almon.

 In 1914, Almon ran as a Democratic Party candidate for the United States House of Representatives and won.
-He took office on March 3, 1915 and served nine terms until his death on June 22, 1933.
+He took office on March 3, 1915, and served nine terms until his death on June 22, 1933.
 During his term in the U.S. House he served as Chairman of the House Committee on Roads from 1931 until 1933.

 On April 5, 1917, Almon was one of the 50 representatives who voted against declaring war on Germany, despite his district being one of the areas most heavily in favor of the war.
 During the 65th Congress, both bodies passed the Sedition Act which criminalized certain kinds of political dissent in the United States.
 The 67th Congress repealed the act.

 Death

-Almon died in Washington, D.C., on June 22, 1933 (age 73 years, 65 days).
+Almon died in Washington, D.C., on June 22, 1933, aged 73.
 He is interred at Oakwood Cemetery, Tuscumbia, Alabama.
 He was succeeded by Archibald Hill Carmichael.